vedantparmar12/ollama-rag-docling/DOCLING_FEATURES.md

 ### Architecture Integration

-The Docling enhancements are **fully integrated** into the existing LocalGPT pipeline:
+The Docling enhancements are **fully integrated** into the existing ollama-rag-docling pipeline:

 ```
 Documents → Docling VLM Converter → Enhanced Chunks → Your Custom Reranker → Results